Exclusive mandate: Federal Republic of Germany

 With the admission of both German states to the United Nations in 1973, matters regarding the exclusive mandate were no longer relevant.
 Nevertheless, the Constitutional Court maintained that the Federal Republic continued to bear a responsibility for the whole German people; albeit that this responsibility could only be discharged in respect of Germans physically present in its territory or within its jurisdiction.
 Accordingly, the Federal Republic of Germany did not recognize a distinct citizenship for the German Democratic Republic; if East Germans presented themselves in West Germany, or at a West German embassy in a third country, they could obtain a West German passport.
 Generally, the Federal Republic considered East Germans to be German citizens under the old 1871–1945 all-German citizenship (i.e. Bundesbürger, citizens of West Germany).
 Refugees who fled from the GDR were therefore not deported, and automatically qualified for West German citizenship.

 In addition, visitors from the GDR would receive a West German passport upon request, for example, in order to ease travel to the United States.
 After the fall of the Berlin wall in November 1989, East Germans were greeted with Begrüßungsgeld (100 West German Deutsche Mark) and could travel freely within West Germany, while West German access to the East was still hindered for some weeks by visa and the Mindestumtausch mandatory minimum exchange of 25 DM.

 German Democratic Republic (1949–90)

 The 1949 constitution of the German Democratic Republic also acknowledged that Germany was an indivisible republic, and thus there was only one German citizenship.
-The GDR, therefore, was also founded on the premise of being the de jure sovereign representative of all Germany.
+The GDR, therefore, was also founded on the premise of future reunified German state.
 Initially, it regarded the West German regime as an illegally constituted NATO puppet state, a line accepted by most of the Eastern bloc.
 The GDR erected the Berlin Wall in 1961 partly to prevent Germans moving freely within Germany.
 In 1974, however, the reunification clause was stricken from the GDR's constitution.
 Thereafter, it regarded itself as a separate state from West Germany.
 The Communist regime collapsed in the fall of 1989.
 East Germany lingered on for another year until it declared its accession to the Federal Republic in the German reunification of 1990.